BillMick/bank-accounts-management/README.md

 These operations require authentication.

 # before run program
-Ensure to have Qt, SQLite and g++ installed.
+Ensure to have Qt5, SQLite3 and g++ installed.

 # value
-This code can be helpful to appreciate basic Qt and C++ using in a common use case, with sql database management.
+This code can be helpful to appreciate basic Qt5, SQLite3 and C++ using in a common use case, with sql database management.
 Enjoy it.

 # for more details